Sakesh-A/CS-180_Team_Project/README.md

       - UserDatabaseTest:
            - We test every method in the UserDatabase class.
            - Run it on IntelliJ to see the observed result.
+      - PhotoMessageTest:
+           - We test every method in the PhotoMessage class.
+           - Run it on IntelliJ to see the observed result.
+    b.
+If you want to compile, create a main method and utilize all of our classes.
 3. Sakesh Andhavarapu Submitted Vocareum Workspace
 4. a.
 Classes- All of the classes are in the "database" folder
      - User: